 Because let’s face it, clutter begets frustration!

-Last summer I cleared our house of toys for the season.
+One summer, I cleared our house of toys for the season.
 All I left were legos, a few cars, and a car track for the boys.
 It was wonderful!

 I’m going to do do some toy clearing again before summer gets into full swing.